 Connecting with the professionals in the industry is super important, especially for newcomers, because it’s quite difficult to find an opportunity on your own.

 To begin with, make yourself present on social media.
-Post some of your work online, connect with book authors, publishers, children’s book agencies, and even other children’s book illustrators.
+Post some of your work online, and connect with book authors, publishers, children’s book agencies, and even other children’s book illustrators.

 You can learn about events that you can attend, job postings, or get some tips from pro children’s book illustrators which can help you get a job opportunity.
 If you can meet authors face to face, that would be ideal.